JosueUriarte/CSE111/README.md

 # CSE111
- In CSE111 I continued to learn new techniques in the C programming language.
+ In CSE111 I continued to learn new techniques in the C and C++ programming language.